The Blood Brothers (band): Musical style

 The Blood Brothers is commonly seen as a post-hardcore band and incorporate elements from a number of genres including experimental, screamo, emo, hardcore punk, noise, post-punk, and dance.
+The band has cited Drive Like Jehu, Botch, Swing Kids, Rye Coalition, and Gang of Four, among others, as influences.
+Cody Votolato's angular guitarwork, in addition to drawing from Drive Like Jehu, Swing Kids, and Rye Coalition, was also influenced by Antioch Arrow.

+According to Jordan Blilie, many of the band's lyrics deal with "comodification as a whole and exploitation of sexuality.
+Turning something that has some kind of meaning to it and distorting it into some sort of dollar sign, a product.
+Just the idea of selling yourself, the idea of doing anything that gets you ahead in this sort of capitalism we live in right now.
+The idea of severing relationships and things that are worthwhile for personal gain."

 The band is particularly notable for having the unique dueling vocals of Johnny Whitney and Jordan Blilie.
 The style of guitar playing showcased by Votolato has greatly changed over time, most notably between the heavy, discordant sound of ...Burn, Piano Island, Burn and the minimalist lead lines of Crimes, where the energy of the drums and vocals tends to make up for the lack of thick distortion.
 Whitney's voice is generally accepted to have evolved from the slurred, venomous drawl on This Adultery Is Ripe to the high-pitched squeals ("like a child being tortured ") heard on Crimes, while Blilie's voice has grown more distinctive while maintaining the same low, robust ferocity.
-The band has cited Drive Like Jehu, Botch, Swing Kids, Rye Coalition, and Gang of Four, among others, as influences.
-Cody Votolato's angular guitarwork, in addition to drawing from Drive Like Jehu, Swing Kids, and Rye Coalition, was also influenced by Antioch Arrow.